The SpongeBob SquarePants Movie: Casting

+Alec Baldwin, Scarlett Johansson and Jeffrey Tambor voice new characters: Dennis, Princess Mindy and King Neptune.

 The film stars the series' main cast members: Tom Kenny as SpongeBob SquarePants, Gary the Snail, and the French Narrator, Bill Fagerbakke as Patrick Star, Rodger Bumpass as Squidward Tentacles, Clancy Brown as Mr. Krabs, Mr. Lawrence as Plankton, Jill Talley as Karen, Carolyn Lawrence as Sandy Cheeks, Mary Jo Catlett as Mrs. Puff, and Lori Alan as Pearl Krabs.
 It also features Dee Bradley Baker as Perch Perkins, Carlos Alazraqui as King Neptune's squire, Aaron Hendry as the Cyclops, and Neil Ross as the voice of the Cyclops.
-In addition to the series' cast, the film stars Scarlett Johansson, Jeffrey Tambor, and Alec Baldwin who voice Princess Mindy, King Neptune, and Dennis, respectively, with a cameo appearance by David Hasselhoff.
+In addition to the series' cast, the film stars Scarlett Johansson, Jeffrey Tambor and Alec Baldwin who voice Princess Mindy, King Neptune and Dennis, respectively, with a cameo appearance by David Hasselhoff.

 Johansson accepted the role because she liked cartoons and was a fan of The Ren & Stimpy Show.
 When Tambor signed for his voice cameo, he noted the similarities between himself and the character King Neptune, including the fact that he himself is bald.
-Stephen Hillenburg said that Baldwin recorded his character Dennis from New York over the phone.
+Stephen Hillenburg said that Baldwin recorded his character Dennis from New York City over the phone.

 Hasselhoff accepted the role when his daughters, Taylor-Ann and Hayley, urged him as the two were big fans of the show.
 Hasselhoff enjoyed his cameo, noting that to this day, kids would still recognize him from his cameo in the film, adding that they "didn't see Baywatch and Knight Rider".